Live-Webcams

 which would shorten travel time between Berlin

-and the island to about two hours.
+and the island to about two hours, and other

 cycling routs in Europe that stretch along the